elik1001/devops-on-solaris/README.md

 <b>Version 0.5</b>

 <b>Added: </b>This version adds the VM/Zone image rotate i.e. <b>-r (--rotateImg)</b> option.
-With this version you can now update/rollback an image using the newest ZFS copy.
+<br>With this version you can now update/rollback an image using the newest ZFS copy.

 <i>For example:</i>
 <br>z-12345-jir1 was created on 10/1
 <br>Then
 <br>z-12345-jir2 was created on 10/2
-<br>the
+<br>then
 <br>z-12345-jir3 was created on 10/3
-If you <i>remove z-12345-jir2</i> all changes/updates consume disk space eve it was deleted, it will only be freed if <i>z-12345-jir1</i> will be removed which is still in use.
+<br>If you <i>remove z-12345-jir2</i> all changes/updates consume disk space eve it was deleted, it will only be freed if <i>z-12345-jir1</i> will be removed which is still in use.

 To get around this issue.